HLS Event Scheduling Update

 If you invite a high-profile speaker(s) to campus or you are expecting a large audience, special arrangements may be necessary.
 Before you send any invitations, student organizations should email Allison Patenaude in the Dean of Students Office.
 Student journals should email Sheena Prosper.

 HLS is committed to the inclusion of people with disabilities in all aspects of campus life, including co-curricular events and activities.
-Don’t forget to follow the Accessibility Guidelines for your event.
+Don’t forget to follow the Accessibilty Guidelines for your event.

 Allow enough time to publicize your event.
 Publicity materials should be ready several weeks before your event.